Senior Ways to Look Younger and Boost Your Well-Being

 Nutrition Tips to Look Younger

-1. Nutrition Tips to Look Younger Consume ample omega-3 fatty acids.
+1. Consume ample omega-3 fatty acids.
 Omega-3 fatty acids help to reduce inflammation in the body, which helps to prevent visible signs of aging.
 In addition, they help to maintain bone strength and can even help stabilize your mood!
 Foods like walnuts, salmon and other types of fish and seafood, seeds like flax seeds and chia seeds, and soybeans are rich in omega-3s.

 2. Consume antioxidant-rich foods.
 Antioxidants help fight free radicals, which can lead to cell damage, in the body.
 They’re also thought to have some anti-aging benefits.
 A variety of fruits and vegetables, such as dark leafy greens, cranberries, and blueberries, are high in antioxidants, as well as beans like kidney beans and pinto beans.

 3. Enjoy a cup of green tea.
-Green tea is high in those beneficial antioxidants mentioned above, including polyphenols, a particular type of antioxidant that helps to prevent heart disease, neurological decline, other chronic diseases, and premature aging.
+According to Healthline, green tea is high in those beneficial antioxidants mentioned above, including polyphenols – a particular type of antioxidant that helps to prevent heart disease, neurological decline, other chronic diseases, and premature aging.

 4. Skip the junk foods and processed foods.
 While it’s okay to treat yourself now and then, these foods lead to increased free radicals in the body as well as oxidative stress (or cell damage) that speeds the aging process.

-5. Enjoy two handfuls of almonds daily.
-According to Love Food, a study conducted in 2021 found that eating two handfuls of almonds daily for six months reduced pigmentation and wrinkle appearance among postmenopausal women.
+5. Enjoy an ounce of almonds daily.
+The Almond Board of California shares research that suggests a connection between eating a small amount of almonds each day and reduced wrinkle appearance.
 Almonds are rich in essential fatty acids and vitamin E, an antioxidant.

 6. Eat red and orange fruits and veggies for a natural sun-kissed look (yes, really!).
 According to Eat This, Not That!, studies have found that eating a diet rich in orange and red fruits and vegetables creates a healthy, attractive, and glowing complexion.
 This is believed to be due to the carotenoids found in these foods, such as beta-carotene, which the body converts to vitamin A. Carotenoids are also responsible for giving those fruits and vegetables their red and orange colors.